bobrobcpp/frontend-nanodegree-arcade-game-/README.md

 # **frontend-nanodegree-arcade-game**
- This is a simple arcade game known as frogger bulit with JavaScript.
+ This is a simple arcade game known as frogger built with JavaScript.
  ## **Instructions**
 Download the frontend-nanodegree-arcade-game folder and extract contents.
 Simply open the index.html file in your browser to load the game.